 When I set up my pharmaceuticals company in 1991 from my home garage, this was before the internet and the world was much less connected.
 We looked for exporting opportunities to emerging markets.
 Some of the first countries we exported to were Commonwealth ones, such as Barbados, Guyana and many African nations.

 There is a rationale for prioritising Commonwealth countries.
-Research shows that intra-Commonwealth trade is 19% cheaper, largely due to similar legal and regulatory systems, which is sometimes labelled the Commonwealth advantage.
+Research shows that intra-Commonwealth trade is 19% cheaper, due to similar legal and regulatory systems, which is sometimes labelled the Commonwealth advantage.
 It is therefore not surprising that the trade of Commonwealth countries tends to be proportionately greater with members than non-members.

-Whilst trade, investment and capital flows are important, the third factor I’d like to discuss are the people-to-people links, across the 2.4 billion people of the Commonwealth, which brings me back to the real achievements of the entire Olympic movement.
+Whilst trade, investment and capital flows are important, the third factor I’d like to discuss are the people-to-people links, across the 2.5 billion people of the Commonwealth, which brings me back to the real achievements of the entire Olympic movement.
 The association, whether it’s through the Commonwealth or sporting achievement, spans every continent and has diversity at its heart with the people unified through common ties cemented by language and shared experiences and history.
-For Commonwealth countries these bonds are reflected in the strong diasporas in London, the Midlands and the rest of the UK.
+For Commonwealth countries these bonds are reflected in the strong diasporas in London, the Midlands, and the rest of the UK.

-Perhaps we underappreciate how important the Commonwealth Games and our ties to Commonwealth countries are to our history, but also to our present and future; and how together we will continue to play a key role in championing global trade, diversity and inclusion.
+We underappreciate how important the Commonwealth Games and our ties to Commonwealth countries are to our history, but also to our present and future; and how together we will continue to play a key role in championing global trade, diversity and inclusion.

 Dr Nik Kotecha OBE is Founder and Chairman of Morningside Pharmaceuticals Ltd